Sabril Side Effects

 Other side effects including vertigo (up to 5%), tinnitus (up to 2%), and deafness have been reported.

-Dermatologic side effects including rash (up to 5%), angioedema, maculopapular rash, and pruritus have been reported.
+Dermatologic side effects including rash (up to 5%), angioedema, maculopapular rash, pruritus, Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN) have been reported.

 Renal side effects including urinary tract infection (up to 5%) have been reported.

 Endocrine side effects including delayed puberty have been reported.

 Hepatic side effects including cholestasis have been reported.